dougeby/IntuneDocs/InTuneDocs/DeployUse/enroll-devices-in-microsoft-intune.md

 "Bring your own device" users install the Company Portal app and enroll their device.
 This enables users to connect to the company network and join the domain or Azure Active Directory.
 For most platforms, you have to enable BYOD enrollment for many COD scenarios.
 For more information, see [Prerequisites for device enrollment](prerequisites-for-enrollment.md). ([Go back to the table](#overview-of-device-enrollment-methods))

 ## Corporate-owned devices
 Corporate-owned devices (COD) can be managed by using the Intune console. iOS devices can be enrolled directly through the tools that are provided by Apple.
-All device types can be enrolled by an admin or manager who uses the device enrollment manager.
+All device types can be enrolled by an admin or manager using the device enrollment manager.
 Devices with an IMEI number can also be identified and tagged as company-owned to enable COD scenarios.

 For more information, see [Enroll corporate-owned devices](manage-corporate-owned-devices.md).